-Öznur İnanılır ELIG, Attorneys-at-Law Öznur İnanılır is a partner in the competition law and regulatory department of ELIG.
-She graduated from Başkent University, Faculty of Law in 2005 and obtained her LLM degree in European law from London Metropolitan University in 2008.
-She is experienced in all areas of competition law, in particular compliance with competition law rules, mergers and acquisitions and cartel investigations conducted by the Turkish Competition Board. İnanılır has represented various multinational and national companies before the Turkish Competition Authority in their mergers and acquisitions filings and cartel investigations concerning various sectors.
-She has written various international and local articles published in English and in Turkish.
+Ms Öznur İnanılır joined ELIG, Attorneys-at-Law in 2008.
+She graduated from Başkent University, Faculty of Law in 2005 and following her practice at a reputable law firm in Ankara, she obtained her LLM degree in European Law from London Metropolitan University in 2008.
+She is a member of the Istanbul Bar.
+Ms Öznur İnanılır became a partner within the regulatory and compliance department in 2016 and has extensive experience in all areas of competition law, in particular, compliance to competition law rules, defenses in investigations alleging restrictive agreements, abuse of dominance cases and complex merger control matters.
+She has represented various multinational and national companies before the Turkish Competition Authority.
+Ms İnanılır has authored and co-authored articles published internationally and locally in English and Turkish pertaining to her practice areas.

+ELIG, Attorneys-at-Law

-Çitlenbik Sokak No. 12 Yıldız Mahallesi Beşiktaş 34349 İstanbul Turkey Tel: +90 212 327 17 24 Fax: +90 212 327 17 25 Gönenç Gürkaynak gonenc.gurkaynak@elig.com Öznur İnanılır oznur.inanilir@elig.com www.elig.com ELIG, Attorneys-at-Law is committed to providing its clients with high-quality legal services.
+Çitlenbik Sokak No:12 Yıldız Mahallesi 34349 Beşiktaş Istanbul Tel: +90 212 327 1724 Fax: +90 212 327 1725 www.elig.com

+Gönenç Gürkaynak gonenc.gurkaynak@elig.com

+Öznur İnanılır oznur.inanilir@elig.com

+ELIG, Attorneys-at-Law is committed to providing its clients with high-quality legal services.
 We combine a solid knowledge of Turkish law with a business-minded approach to develop legal solutions that meet the ever-changing needs of our clients in their international and domestic operations.
+Our competition law and regulatory department is led by our managing partner, Mr Gönenç Gürkaynak, and consists of three partners, one counsel and 36 associates.

+In addition to unparalleled experience in merger control issues, ELIG has vast experience in defending companies before the Turkish Competition Board in all phases of antitrust investigations, abuse of dominant position cases, leniency handlings, and before courts on issues of private enforcement of competition law, along with appeals of the administrative decisions of the Turkish Competition Authority.

+ELIG represents multinational corporations, business associations, investment banks, partnerships and individuals in the widest variety of competition law matters, while also collaborating with many international law firms.

+During the past year, ELIG has been involved in over 50 merger clearances by the Turkish Competition Authority, more than 20 defence project investigations, and over 15 antitrust appeals before the administrative courts.
+ELIG also provided more than 40 antitrust education seminars to employees of its clients.

-Our competition and regulatory department consists of three partners, two counsel and 36 associates.
-We represent corporations, business associations, investment banks, partnerships and individuals in a wide range of competition law matters.
-Our firm also collaborates with many international law firms on Turkish competition law matters.
-In addition to an unparalleled experience in merger control issues, ELIG has vast experience in defending companies before the Competition Board in all phases of an antitrust investigation.
-ELIG has in-depth knowledge of representing defendants and complainants in complex antitrust investigations concerning all forms of abuse of dominant position allegations and all other forms of restrictive horizontal and vertical arrangements, including price fixing, retail price maintenance, refusal to supply, territorial restrictions and concerted practice allegations.
-Furthermore, in addition to a significant antitrust litigation expertise, our firm has considerable expertise in administrative law, and is therefore well equipped to represent clients before the administrative courts and the High State Council, both on the merits of a case and for injunctive relief.
-ELIG also advises clients on a day-to-day basis concerning business transactions that often contain complex antitrust law issues, including distributorship, licensing, franchising and toll manufacturing.
+ELIG has an in-depth knowledge of representing defendants and complainants in complex antitrust investigations concerning all forms of abuse of dominant position allegations, and all forms of restrictive horizontal and/or vertical arrangements, including price-fixing, retail price maintenance, refusal to supply, territorial restrictions and concerted practice allegations.

+In addition to significant antitrust litigation expertise, the firm has considerable expertise in administrative law, and is well equipped to represent clients before the High State Court, both on the merits of a case and for injunctive relief.
+ELIG also advises clients on a day-to-day basis in a wide range of business transactions that almost always contain antitrust law issues, including distributorship, licensing, franchising and toll manufacturing issues.